okx/okexchain-docs/quick-start/build-on-okbc/install-okbc.md

 ## Next

-Now you can [join the mainnet](/dev/quick-start/join-okbc-mainnet.html), [the public testnet](/dev/quick-start/join-okbc-testnet.html) or [create you own testnet](/dev/quick-start/deploy-you-own-okbc-testnet.html)
+Now you can [join the public testnet](/dev/quick-start/build-on-okbc/join-public-testnet.html) or [create you own testnet](/dev/quick-start/deploy-you-own-okbc-testnet.html)